 Portland Fashion Institute was founded in 2002 as Portland Sewing with a beginning sewing class for just four students.
-Now, PFI offers beginner, intermediate and advanced sewing classes as well as three certificate programs in apparel business.
+Now, PFI offers beginner, intermediate and advanced sewing classes as well as three degree programs in apparel design, technical development and fashion business.

 PFI graduates have gone on to do beautiful things.
 They hold executive positions at apparel manufacturers, compete (and win) at the highest level, and run their own thriving businesses.
 They fuel the fashion industry in Portland and around the world.